addiscent/vagrant-ruby-rails/README.md

 ##### Verify The Toolset Has Properly Installed

-When the command prompt is subsequently displayed, enter the following command :

-> $ vagrant ssh

-This will open an _ssh_ terminal shell on the _vagrant-ruby-rails_ _Vagrant Box_.
-After a few seconds, an _Ubuntu_ shell welcome screen and a command prompt are displayed.
-The prompt reads :
+When _The Build_ is finished, an _Ubuntu_ shell welcome screen and a command prompt are displayed.
+The command prompt shows :

 >  vagrant@vagrant-ubuntu-trusty-64:~$